milano-patel/signup-login-form/README.md

 ## Available Scripts

-1. Install all needed NPM packages by typing: `npm install` in the current directory terminal.
+1. Install all needed NPM packages by typing: `npm install` in the current directory's terminal.

 2. To Run the app type `npm run dev` in the terminal.